aldenbernsteinn/CY.AI/README.md

 Complete with a custom chat box and voice-to-voice conversation functions.

-This program serves as a working template for users to expand upon and personalize.
+This program serves as a working template for users to personalize, expand, and create their own AI chat applications.

 ALL dependencies are completely free.
 WILL work instantly locally on a computer.
 Require VPS or Cloud Services to run on a Website.